Cookbook - Using more complex recipes involving text

 makes this task fairly easy.

 First we will tokenize according to words, then stemming those words.
-We will then paste together the stemmed tokens using step_untokenize

-so we are back at string that we then tokenize again but this time using the ngram tokenizers.
-Lastly just filtering and tfidf as usual.
+tokenize again but this time using the ngram tokenizers.
+Lastly just

-okc_rec <- recipe(~ ., data = tate_text) %>%
+okc_rec <- recipe(~., data = tate_text) %>%

 step_tokenize(medium, token = "words") %>%